salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Design

-Patch the `XMLHttpRequest.prototype.open` property and intercept calls to it to block disallowed URLs.
+Patch the `XMLHttpRequest.open` property and intercept calls to it to block disallowed URLs.

 ### Distorted behavior

-The `XMLHttpRequest.prototype.open` distortion examines the `hostname` and the `pathname` of the URL, if it matches one of the disallowed config entries, it throws an error.
+The `XMLHttpRequest.open` distortion examines the `hostname` and the `pathname` of the URL, and if it matches one of the disallowed entries, it throws an error.

+### Disallowed endpoints

+Locker disallows endpoints:

+- Containing `"/aura"` in the URL.

+At the moment this is hard coded, but in the future this will be a configuration option.